TerrySimBar/python-api-challenge/README.md

 ---
 ##### Linear Regressions
-Linear regression function was defined and applied the four relationships that were previously graphed with scatter plots.
+A linear regression function was defined and applied to the four relationships that were previously graphed with scatter plots.
 The regressions were separated by the Northern and Southern Hemisphere DataFrames.
 A total of 8 linear regressions were done with the r-values and equations printed out for each regression.

 ###### Latitude vs Max Temp Output (North)
 <img src = "/Images/north_lat_temp_reg_pic.png" width="600"/>